Organnery/aeolus-organnery/docs/INSTRUMENT_DEFINITION.md

 /stop         0   1  11

 # if a tremulant is defined in the division you will create the stop here
-# /tremul first number is the division number where this tremulant is active, starting at 1
+# tremulant button color is light_green by default
-# /tremul button color is light_green by default
+#             v-- division number where this tremulant is active, starting at 1
-# second string is the mnemonic
+#             v       v-- mnemonic (8 characters max)
-# third string is the label for GUI
+#             v       v        v-- label for gui (32 characters max)
 /tremul       2       TR       Tremulant

 # end group definition
 /group/end

-# create another group
+# add more groups
 /group/new    ManI
 /stop         0   2   1
 /stop         0   2   2
 /stop         0   2   3